Lexie Elkins: Louisiana

 For a final year, Elkins earned First Team honors from the NFCA, the conference and for a third straight year was crowned "Player of The Year," a rare feat.
 She broke and set her own school and conference records in batting average, on-base percentage and slugging (all career bests), while the home runs were top-5 all-time for the school.
-Elkins led the conference in and ranked top-5 in all the same categories for the NCAA.
+Elkins led the conference and ranked top-5 in all the same categories for the NCAA.

 On February 26, 2016, Elkins captured her 200th career RBI on a first-inning home run to defeat the Rutgers Scarlet Knights.
 Despite missing a month of games with an injury, Elkins and the Cajuns made the NCAA tournament and advanced to the Super Regionals where they were eventually eliminated on May 27.
 Ending on a career-high 13-consecutive-game hit streak (.461 18/39, 11 RBIs, three home runs, 5 doubles, 9 walks, slugging .820% and fanning just once), Elkins went (2/4) in her final appearance against the Oklahoma Sooners.

 Elkins would leave Lafayette with the career crown in average, slugging and ranking top-5 in home runs for her three years.
 For the Sun Belt, Elkins leads in average (.430) and slugging (.989%), while standing top-10 in home runs (75) and RBIs (206).
 In all of the NCAA, she ranks in slugging percentage (8th).